Intel Ice Lake Xeon Platinum 8380 Review: 10nm Debuts for the Data Center

 Linux Kernel, GCC and LLVM Compilation Benchmarks

-We can also see a marked improvement in the LLVM compile, with the 8380 reducing the time to completion by ~20%.
+We can also see a marked improvement in the LLVM compile, with the 8380 reducing the time to completion by ~20% over the prior-gen 8280.

 Molecular Dynamics and Parallel Compute Benchmarks